ganelson/inform-evolution/proposals/0030-extension-examples-and-testing.md

 examples, Inform's test suite uses test cases to verify that the compiler is working which have the same file format as extension tests.

-## How to test an extension
+## Testing an extension at the command line

-At present, the only way to use the new testing facilities is with the command-line tool `intest`.
+One way to use the new testing facilities is with the command-line tool `intest`.
 A full manual for this can be seen [here](https://ganelson.github.io/intest/intest/index.html), but this is a lot to take in and it would need to be read alongside the testing script used for Inform testing ([which is here, but not simple to follow](https://github.com/ganelson/inform/blob/master/inform7/Internal/Delia/Main.delia)).
 So the following guide is meant to give a quick guide to testing an extension from the command line.
-(At some point, we expect these facilities to be available in the GUI apps too.)
+(See below for testing in the apps.)

 To run a testing command from the command line, type something like: